Riley-Py/UWaterloo-Work/SCI 238/Chapter 7 - Our Planetary System/Our Planetary System.md

 - Volcanoes, canyons, polar caps - like Earth
 - Water flowed in the past
 	- People have theorized that there could have been life in the distant past

+#### Jupiter
+- Farther from Sun than inner planets (the above planets)
+- Made out of Hydrogen/Helium
+	- No solid surface
+- 300 times more massive than Earth
+- Many moons and rings

+####